CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 to enumerate all the tasks.

 !!! info "sbatch-hq"
-    For very simple submissions where you only want to run each line within a file with identical resources (task farming) you can just use the CSC utility tool `sbatch-hq`.
-    This way you do not have to care about HyperQueue.
-Run `module load sbatch-hq` to load the wrapper (only available on Mahti).
+    For simple task farming workflows, where you only want to run similar (non-MPI parallel, independent) commands/programs, you can use the CSC utility tool `sbatch-hq`.
+Just specify the list of commands to run in a file, one command per line.
+The tool `sbatch-hq` will create and launch a batch job, that starts running commands from the file using Hyperqueue.
+You can specify how many nodes you want to be running the commands, and `sbatch-hq` keeps executing the commands until all are done, or the batch job time limit is reached.
+The number of commands in the file can (usually should) be much larger than the number of commands that can fit running simultaneously in the reserved nodes.
+Run `module load sbatch-hq` to load the wrapper, and check the usage details with `sbatch-hq -h`.

 When we have submitted everything we want, we need to wait for the jobs to finish.
 This can be done e.g. with: